Starignus/outlookicalsync/README.md

-## Log of time spends over a week using info from Outlook calendar through Google API and iCalendar API.
+## Log of time spends over a week using info from Outlook calendar through Google API or iCalendar API.

 In this Git will be different script to make attempts to get events from Outlook Calendar (Exchange).
-The idea is to track the time spent in each task over a week accordingly with defined categories where the time has buckete.
+The idea is to track the time spent in each task over a week accordingly with defined categories where the time has bucket.
 E.g.

 ```
 category_bucket = {'PSM': 'Project Specific Meetings',